wtorous/personal_site_hugo/content/authors/admin/_index.md

   url: https://www.stat.berkeley.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: At the intersection of causal inference and optimal transport.

 # Interests to show in About widget
 interests:
 - Causal Inference
 - Optimal Transport
 - Small and Sparse Datasets
+- Signal Processing

 # Education to show in About widget
 education:
   courses:
-  - course: BS in Mathematics with Computer Science
+  - course: BS in Mathematics with Computer Science, Minor in Literature
     institution: Massachusetts Institute of Technology
     year: 2021